Bolley Johnson

-Bolley L. "Bo" Johnson (born November 15, 1951) is an American politician from the state of Florida.
+Bolley L. "Bo" Johnson (born November 15, 1951) is an American businessman and former politician in the state of Florida.
 A member of the Democratic Party, Johnson was a member of the Florida House of Representatives, and served as the Speaker of the Florida House of Representatives.

 Early life

 Johnson is from Milton, Florida.
 His father and grandfather served as county commissioners for Santa Rosa County, Florida.
 Johnson graduated from Milton High School, and became the first member of his family to attend college.
 He received his bachelor's degree from Florida State University.

 Career

 Johnson volunteered for Mallory Horne when Horne served as the president of the Florida Senate.
 At the age of 22, Johnson met Lawton Chiles, then a member of the United States Senate, who hired him as a legislative aide in 1973.

-Johnson was elected to the Florida House of Representatives, representing the 4th district from November 7, 1978 to November 3, 1992.
-He also served the 1st district from November 3, 1992 to November 8, 1994.
+Johnson was elected to the Florida House of Representatives, representing the 4th district from November 7, 1978, to November 3, 1992.
+He also served the 1st district from November 3, 1992, to November 8, 1994.
 He became the Speaker of the Florida House of Representatives in 1992.